So, about display advertising…

 Their visibility is further harmed by Ad-blocker, which means many display ads never even see the light of day.
 615 million devices currently use some form of ad-blocking software, an increase of 30% on two years ago.

 But when display ads do manage to be both visible and noticeable, they are obstructive.
-Users visit a web page in order to do something.
-They want to shop, watch a video, maybe find a certain piece of information.
+Users visit a web page in order to do something; be it to shop, watch a video, or maybe find a certain piece of information.
 Having large ads in the way obstructs and slows this process, ultimately causing irritation.

-This is just one of many negative emotions consumers relate to display ads.
+This is just one of the negative emotions consumers relate to display ads.
 Research carried out in 2016 states that 60% of all banner clicks on a mobile are accidental.
 Naturally, this causes annoyance, frustration and anger.
-And when affected users come across your brand again – however that may be – the same sentiments are brought to the surface.
+And when affected users come across your brand again, those same sentiments are brought to the surface.
 This ultimately means that display advertising can actually worsen a situation and damage a company.

-Of all these emotions, the worst that can be attributed to your advertising is mistrust.
-And display ads breed this in abundance.
+Of all these emotions, the worst that can be attributed to your advertising is mistrust – something display ads breed in abundance.
 When asked why they don’t click on banner ads, 54% of users say it was because they didn’t trust them.

 This comes as little surprise.
 The businesses featured in these ads have come from nowhere, with nothing to validate their products or services.
 Consumer trust is further harmed by the frequent stories of display advertising’s shady practices and its well-known use of bots to further profit.

 So, these are display advertising’s primary issues.
-But how are some companies escaping them and moving towards the future of marketing?
+But how are some companies escaping them and moving into the future of marketing?
 One way is through native advertising.